AlexLoitzl/modelchecker/README.md

 ## Notes
 For large instances one might run into a stack overflow, just increase the stack size if that is the case.
 At that point the solver is usually already struggling to come up with an answer.

-On the [sequential modelchecking benchmarks](http://fmv.jku.at/aiger/tip-aig-20061215.zip) from 2006 provided on the [AIGER FORMAT](http://fmv.jku.at/aiger) website, my tool performs comparable to [nuXmv](https://nuxmv.fbk.eu).
+On the [sequential modelchecking benchmarks](http://fmv.jku.at/aiger/tip-aig-20061215.zip) from 2006 provided on the [AIGER FORMAT](http://fmv.jku.at/aiger) website, my tool performs comparable to [nuXmv](https://nuxmv.fbk.eu) with a 5 minute timeout on my computer.